 Handy Tools when Searching for a Home:

 Once you’ve determined what you can afford, you can do some advanced research from the comfort of your current home, with these handy online home search resources.
 Many of those we mention below have apps as well, for easy use on any mobile device.
 Here are just a few of our favorites:

-- Trulia – search for homes, get an overview of a city where you are searching, read though a selection of accessible informational guides and more.
-Trulia also gives you an idea of what’s nearby a home, such as restaurants, stores and other businesses.
+- Trulia – search for homes, get an overview of a city where you are searching, read through a selection of accessible informational guides and more.
+Trulia also gives you an idea of what’s nearby a home, such as restaurants, stores, and other businesses.

 - Zillow – search for homes, get home design ideas, find an agent and much more.
 Zillow’s “zestimate” is their estimated market valuation for a home.
 The site also offers a price and tax history of a home.

 - Realtor.com – this site provides a wealth of information, news, and insights.
 Guides on first time home buying, a home affordability calculator and information on housing trends, just to name a few.